 2020 Jerry E. Moore Memorial Antique and Classic Car Parade Information

-Location: Parade route begins in Fairfield and makes it way to Hamilton, concluding outside the Butler County courthouse.
+Location: Parade route begins in Hamilton, makes it way to Fairfield, and concludes outside the Butler County courthouse in Hamilton.

 For more information about upcoming events in Butler County, visit our events calendar.